cues/Warehouse/README.md

 For each data that was fetched a component was created to insert the items from the api.

 Also i too care by making the app responsive enough to view on all screens.

+I've created an index.php file so that i could host it on Heroku